-Project, process, network, platform; started in 2019, ongoing constantly reviewed and renewed milestones
+Project, process, network, platform; ongoing

-Submitted by / EUSDR Priority Area(s): PA 5 Environmental Risks
+EUSDR Priority Area(s): PA 5 Environmental Risks

 Extending the cooperation and joint efforts of the countries in the Danube Region presents an opportunity for reaching a common understanding and for developing standards regarding the management of environmental risks.
 Developing recommendations for the involvement of civil protection organisations and fire and rescue services involved in disaster management would encourage standardised response activities.